Chainathan/pdp-image-manipulation-and-enhancement/README.md

 ### Controller

 - **ImageController:** An interface for controlling image processing operations.
+- **GUIController:** GuiController is a class that implements both the Features and ImageController interfaces to provide functionality for handling image operations and user interactions in a graphical user interface.
+This class manages the GUI components and serves as a controller for image processing operations.
+- **Features:** The Features interface represents a set of callback functions for image processing and user interaction features that can be implemented by classes providing image processing functionality in a graphical user interface.
+Classes implementing this interface are expected to handle various image operations and user interactions.
+The operations provided by this interface can be majorly used as callback functions for the action listeners.
 - **RgbController:** An implementation of `ImageController` for RGB image processing.
 It parses input from the command line and script files, delegates operations to `RgbImageCommand` objects, which, in turn, use `RgbImageModel` to perform the respective operations.
 - **CommandMapper:** The `CommandMapper` interface defines methods for generating a map of commands associated with their corresponding implementations.
 - **CommandMapperBasic:** The `CommandMapperBasic` class implements the `CommandMapper` interface, providing a basic set of commands for RGB image processing operations.